anidhyabhatnagar/landingpageb4/README.md

 # landingpageb4
 landingpageb4 is the repository for creating a Landing Page using Bootstrap 4.

+# Live Preview
+The live preview of this repository can be found at: http://www.anidhya.com/landingpageb4

 # Introduction
 Using Bootstrap is best when you want to build any web page.
 Here we will use the Bootstrap 4 to create different components and sections of a landing page.